Current ICT Initiatives and projects - Republic of South Africa

 SA Connect Broadband rollout

 SA Connect is government's ambitious national broadband policy that was adopted in 2013, and aims to deliver widespread broadband access to 90% of the country's population by 2020, and 100% by 2030.
 The 1st phase of the project is to connect all schools, health facilities, government offices, Thusong Centres and post offices, in eight rural district municipalities, to broadband services.

 Funding : Department of Telecommunications and Postal Services

 The Square Kilometer Array

-The Square Kilometre Array (SKA) will be a radio telescope.
-The majority of the SKA - the full dish array and the dense aperture array - will be built in Africa.
-The core - i.e. the region with the highest concentration of receivers - will be constructed in the Northern Cape Province, about 80 km from the town of Carnarvon (the same site as where the MeerKAT is being constructed).
-The sparse aperture array (low frequency array) will be built in Australia.
-South Africa has already demonstrated its excellent science and engineering skills by designing and starting to build the MeerKAT telescope - as a pathfinder to the SKA.
-The technology being developed for MeerKAT is cutting-edge and the project is creating a large group of young scientists and engineers with world-class expertise in the technologies which will be crucial in the next 10 - 20 years, such as very fast computing, very fast data transport, large networks of sensors, software radios and imaging algorithms.
+The Square Kilometre Array (SKA) is an array of radio telescopes.
+The majority of the SKA (the full dish array and the dense aperture array) is being built in Africa.
+The core - i.e. the region with the highest concentration of receivers - will be constructed in the Northern Cape, South Africa, about 80 km from the town of Carnarvon (the same site as where the MeerKAT is being constructed).
+The sparse aperture array (low frequency array) is being built in Australia.
+South Africa has already demonstrated its excellent science and engineering skills by designing and building the MeerKAT radio telescope - as a precursor to the SKA.
+The technology developed for MeerKAT is cutting-edge and the project is creating a large group of young scientists and engineers with world-class expertise in the technologies which will be crucial in the next 10 - 20 years, such as very fast computing, very fast data transport, large data storage, large networks of sensors, software radios and imaging algorithms.
 The MeerKAT is funded by the Department of Science and Technology while the SKA is funded by a consortium of countries.
-Full operation of the SKA is planned for 2024.
+Full operation of the SKA is planned for 2026.